As a senior consumer, one of the most important decisions you’ll have to make is how to life insurance pay for your funeral and burial.

 - The form of life insurance has middling benefits that beneficiaries can avail; however, it has the same premium amount that other insurance policies have and depends when you purchase it.

-- Anyone (particularly people with poor health) can qualify for the burial life insurance.
-Remember that if you choose term insurance, you may face issues with renewing the policy when the terms end.
+- Anyone (particularly people with poor physical and mental health) can qualify for burial life insurance.
+Remember that if you choose term life insurance policies, you may face issues with renewing the policy when the terms end.
 But if you pick permanent insurance, there won’t be such problems.

-- You can also set up a saving account to handle the burial cost if you’re aging or ailing with a disease and want your family with the expenses.
+- You can also set up a savings account to handle the burial cost if you’re aging or ailing with a disease and want your family with the expenses.

 Burial Life Insurance Policy and Suicide

 Since you have understood what a burial insurance policy is, it is vital to understand what suicide and contestability clauses say about it.

 The burial life insurance offers no full death benefit to the beneficiaries if the policyholder commits suicide or kills him/herself within two years of purchasing life insurance.